JMP (statistical software): Software

-JMP consists of JMP, JMP Pro, JMP Clinical and JMP Genomics, and JMP Live.
+JMP consists of JMP, JMP Pro, JMP Clinical and JMP Live.
 It formerly included the Graph Builder iPad App.
-JMP Clinical and JMP Genomics combine JMP with SAS software.
+It also formerly provided JMP Genomics, a combined JMP and SAS product, but that product was discontinued, and much of the functionality for genomic data analysis is available in JMP Pro.
+JMP Clinical was also formerly a combined JMP/SAS software package, but currently is solely a JMP package.

+In 2024, JMP released also a free version of JMP Pro software for qualified students, instructors, and academic researchers currently enrolled or employed at a degree granting institution: JMP Student Edition.

+The software has a simple menu design, with information organized across either multiple windows or under multiple tabs within a single window.
+Additional contextual menus are generated with new output.
+The software's primary applications are for designed experiments and analyzing statistical data from industrial processes.
+JMP can be used in conjunction with the R and Python open source programming languages to access features not available in JMP itself.

 JMP software is partly focused on exploratory data analysis and visualization.
 It is designed for users to investigate data to learn something unexpected, as opposed to confirming a hypothesis.
 JMP links statistical data to graphics representing them, so users can drill down or up to explore the data and various visual representations of it.
-Its primary applications are for designed experiments and analyzing statistical data from industrial processes.
-JMP can be used in conjunction with the R and Python open source programming languages to access features not available in JMP itself.
+When users interact with graphical objects, corresponding points in other tables will be updated accordingly.
+For example, a user can select points on a graph and compare it to corresponding points on the data table, to facilitate the discovery of hidden structures within the data set.

+JMP has a range of capabilities related to artificial intelligence and intuitive machine learning, including support for the creation of models that incorporate predictive modelling techniques such as neural networks, advanced regression, and decision tree learning.

-JMP is a desktop application with a wizard-based user interface, while SAS can be installed on servers.
-It runs in-memory, instead of on disk storage.
+It is a desktop application with a wizard-based user interface, while SAS can be installed on servers.
 According to a review in Pharmaceutical Statistics, JMP is often used as a graphical front-end for a SAS system, which performs the statistical analysis and tabulations.
+JMP Pro is intended for data scientists, and has an emphasis on advanced predictive modelling and model selection.
 JMP Genomics, used for analyzing and visualizing genomics data, requires a SAS component to operate and can access SAS/Genetics and SAS/STAT procedures or invoke SAS macros.
 JMP Clinical, used for analyzing clinical trial data, can package SAS code within the JSL scripting language and convert SAS code to JMP.

-JMP is also the name of the SAS Institute business unit that develops JMP.
-As of 2011 it had 180 employees and 250,000 users.